philbooth/vagueTime.js/README.md

 ## How tiny is it?

-3.3 kb unminified with comments,
+3.6 kb unminified with comments,
-1.1 kb minified or
+1.2 kb minified or
-0.6 kb minified+gzipped.
+671 bytes minified+gzipped.

 ## What doesn't it do?